This site is maintained by Stephen Last (Principal) of waste management and landfill consultancy professionals, IPPTS Associates.

 “To promote the development of sustainable communities, through sustainable waste management.”

-But Why Place Landfill at the Centre of this?
+But Why Place a Landfill at the Centre of this?